-Congress should get Trump’s tax returns, Justice Department says
+Congress should get Trump’s tax returns, Biden Justice Department says

 It wasn’t immediately clear if the former president would take any new legal action in court to try to block the release.

-AFter the Justice Department released its opinion, House Speaker Nancy Pelosi (D-Calif.) said the Biden administration “has delivered a victory for the rule of law.”
+House Speaker Nancy Pelosi (D-Calif.) said the Biden administration “has delivered a victory for the rule of law.”

 Access to Trump’s tax returns “is a matter of national security,” the speaker said.
 “The American people deserve to know the facts of his troubling conflicts of interest and undermining of our security and democracy as president.”